Maratha Navy

 The Maratha Navy was the maritime component of the military forces of the Maratha Empire, active along the western coast of India from the mid-17th to early 19th century.
-It was established under the leadership of Shivaji, first Chhatrapati of Maratha Empire, in the 1650s to protect coastal trade routes and counter regional and European naval powers, including the Portuguese, the English East India Company, and the Siddis of Janjira.
+It was established under the leadership of Chhatrapati Shivaji, first Chhatrapati of the Maratha Empire, in the 1650s to protect coastal trade routes and counter regional and European naval powers, including the Portuguese, the English East India Company, and the Siddis of Janjira.

 Under commanders such as Admiral Kanhoji Angre, the navy expanded its influence, using small, maneuverable vessels like gallivats and grabs, and employing tactics adapted to coastal and shallow-water conditions.
 While primarily a coastal or "green-water" force, it played a significant role in challenging colonial shipping and asserting Maratha interests in maritime trade.

 The navy’s effectiveness declined in the late 18th century due to internal rivalries, changing political dynamics, and the growing dominance of the British Royal Navy.
 It was ultimately dismantled following the Anglo-Maratha Wars.